kubescape/kubescape.io/docs/docs/operator/automatic-release-upgrades.md

 ```

 Helm will then install the Helm Release Upgrader CronJob and its supporting resources with the Kubescape operator.
-They will keep your Kubescape release up to date.
+They will keep your Kubescape release up-to-date.

 !!! warning
     Due to the way Helm works, the Helm Release Upgrader requires highly elevated RBAC permissions and leaves orphaned resources even after you uninstall the Kubescape release.